-The bill amends existing laws regarding teacher licensure in New Mexico, specifically addressing the requirements for obtaining a Level One license and the reciprocity provisions for instructional support providers.
-It allows for the use of a teacher portfolio as an alternative to traditional assessments for Level One licensure.
-Additionally, it introduces provisions for granting Level Two and Level Three licenses to instructional support providers who are licensed in other states, provided they meet specific competencies and qualifications, including a background check.
+The bill amends existing laws regarding teacher licensure in New Mexico, specifically focusing on the provisions for Level One licensure and the reciprocity for Levels Two and Three licensure for instructional support providers from other states.
+It allows for the use of a teacher portfolio as part of the requirements for obtaining a Level One license.
+Additionally, it establishes that instructional support providers who are licensed in other states can receive Level Two or Level Three licenses in New Mexico, provided they meet certain competencies and qualifications, including a background check.

-Key changes include the insertion of language that permits the use of a teacher portfolio for Level One licensure and the establishment of reciprocity for instructional support providers licensed in other states.
+Key changes include the insertion of language that permits the use of a teacher portfolio for Level One licensure and the expansion of reciprocity provisions for instructional support providers.
 The bill also clarifies that local superintendents may require mentorship periods for out-of-state licensees if deemed necessary.
-Overall, the amendments aim to streamline the licensure process and enhance the ability of qualified educators from other states to teach in New Mexico.
+Overall, the legislation aims to streamline the licensure process for teachers and instructional support providers, enhancing the ability to attract qualified professionals from other states.

 Statutes affected: introduced version: 22-10A-7, 22-10A-12